- What are the Art Blocks Engine offerings?

 What's included with Art Blocks Engine?

 For a new partnership, the standard current Art Blocks Engine offerings include:

-- Deployment of basic Engine smart contracts suite to testnet and mainnet (includes ETH gas costs incurred for contract deployments):
+- Deployment of Engine smart contracts suite to testnet and mainnet (includes gas costs).

-- Integration of deployed contracts and subgraph with Art Blocks’ project setup site, and with Art Blocks’ rendering and metadata infrastructure, on testnet and mainnet.
-APIs provided will include:
+- Integration of deployed contracts and subgraph with Art Blocks' project setup site and rendering/metadata infrastructure (APIs: Token, Generator, Rendered Image).

 What effect does ‘locking’ a project have?

-Locking a project (specifically on GenArt721CoreV2) permanently freezes the artist name, project name, project scripts, project license, and project IPFS hash on the blockchain.
+Locking a project (specifically on V2 Contracts) permanently freezes the artist name, project name, project scripts, project license, and project IPFS hash on the blockchain.
 Additionally, maximum invocations of a project can never be increased.

 Locked projects can not be unlocked